 The longer you are in the market, the more benefit you are likely to get from this upward trend.
 That’s why it makes sense to invest gradually and consistently.
 Still, it’s vital to get the right balance of investments to maximise returns and minimise risk.
 Making your superannuation and savings work harder for you demands quality well-researched and diversified investments that factor in the time you are likely to spend in the market (i.e. when you want to retire or plan to use your savings to buy property) as well as your appetite for risk.

 A well thought-out and implemented financial plan helps

 A financial plan keeps us focused on our long-term financial goals and to not get too distracted by the volatility of the present.
 Of course, the economic consequences of COVID-19 mean some of us will have to adapt to changing financial circumstances.
 The right financial planner will help you find the best way to do this without losing sight of the long view.

 A qualified financial planner with a good track record is also well-placed to adjust your portfolio so it can adapt to your changing circumstances.
 Life is full of risks, and the people who prosper best are often those who know how to seek out the best advice when their situation changes.

-If you would like to talk to someone about making or adapting your financial plan, call Kurt Purkiss on 02 4969 6600 and we can arrange a complimentary initial discussion.
+If you would like to talk to someone about making or adapting your financial plan, contact Kurt Purkiss on 02 4969 6600 or in the form below and we can arrange a complimentary initial discussion.